cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 In most cases, it’s better to call them **people**.
 This affirms their humanity instead of seeing them only as users of a service.

 > Example:
-> >This website is designed for people who use mobile devices.
+> This website is designed for people who use mobile devices.

-Do not use the word “users” where it can give the wrong meaning, such as in the context of drugs, addiction, or recovery.
+Do not use the word **users** where it can give the wrong meaning, such as in the context of drugs, addiction, or recovery.

 ### white